gluster/planet-gluster/README.md

-# Planet Gluster is a blog feed aggregator website ("Planet").
+# [Planet Gluster](http://planet.gluster.org) is a blog aggregator.

-It is based on [https://github.com/OSAS/middleman-planet](middleman-planet) which in turn is based on [https://github.com/OSAS/middleman-springboard](middleman-springboard).
+It is based on [middleman-planet](https://github.com/OSAS/middleman-planet) which in turn is based on [middleman-springboard](https://github.com/OSAS/middleman-springboard).
+It combines the article feeds from several blog and news sites into one web page.

 ## How to add or remove feeds?